EnterprisePKI/pki-portfolio-alexandra-blanchard/labs/week-04/submissions/trust-store-inspection/lab-02-inspect-trust-stores.md

 ---

 ## Steps Performed
-Summarize the key steps you performed to complete the lab.
-Do not copy the lab instructions — describe what you actually did.

 1. I began the process of locating the trust store in my OS by first creating the directory [certmgr.msc].
 2. I then proceeded to locate the number of root certificates in my certificate manager.